 Mount Gibson is committed to the principles and practices of good corporate and environmental citizenship.
 Since establishing its first operation at Tallering Peak, the Company has developed close partnerships with Local Communities, Local Governments, and Local businesses throughout the Mid West and Kimberley regions of Western Australia.
 Mount Gibson places a high priority on ensuring recognition and protection of areas of special heritage and cultural value, and maintaining strong bilateral relationships with communities and other stakeholder groups that share an interest in our areas of operation.

-Sharing the benefits of mining and creating mutually beneficial opportunities for the communities in which we operate underpins the relationships we develop and maintain with our neighbours and, importantly, the Traditional Owners of the land, including the Badimia People in the Mid West and the Dambimangari People in the Kimberley region.
+Sharing the benefits of mining and creating mutually beneficial opportunities for the communities in which we operate underpins the relationships we develop and maintain with our neighbours and, importantly, regional Traditional Owners and indigenous communities, including the Badimia People and Widi Mob in the Mid West and the Dambimangari People in the Kimberley region.

 As part of this approach, the Company also provides substantial financial and other support for a range of community initiatives and organisations, with a particular focus on supporting educational and vocational outcomes for young people in the communities in which we operate.
 More information can be found in our annual Sustainability Reports (see below).